samgagnon/remove-wedge/README.md

 python train.py sweep-10
 ```

 The first command after the filename specifies the desired input maps.
+This argument is either **none** or **x-y**, where **x** specifies the type of transformation and **y** specifies the value of the variable associated with that transormation.
+See **fourier.py** for more information on the transformation types.
 The target map is set in config.py.

 ## Generating New Transformed Files
 **fourier.py** offers three types of transformations which may be applied to existing 21cm boxes.
 These are **sweep**, **gaussian**, and **bar**. **sweep** is representative of "The Wedge", **gaussian** multiplies the map's Fourier profile by a Gaussian distribution, and **bar** removes a bar of a specified width in Fourier space.